Poly 318 Intake Manifolds

 Weiand WPD3D – Single-plane 3 x 2 barrel:

-- A rarer intake designed for small-base four-bolt Rochester, Carter, and Holley.
+- A rarer intake designed for small-base four-bolt Rochester, Carter, and Holley The one pictured has aftermarket carburetor spacers.
 As a single-plane design, it suffers from similar low-rpm limits as the other Weiand intakes but shares the same high-performance capabilities above 3,500 rpm.
 The dual-plane Edelbrock P600 is a superior intake for streetability.
 The photo below shows the manifold with spacers installed.

 Edelbrock P600 – Dual-plane 3 x 2 barrel:

 - Most were designed for early 3-bolt Stromberg 97 and Holley 94 carburetors, but they made a rare four-bolt version for small-base Rochester, Carter, and Holley.
-3-bolt to 4-bolt adapters are available, however.
+3-bolt to 4-bolt adapters are available.
 The best available 3 x 2 intake for a street A-block.

 “Wind Tunnel” dual-plane intake:

-A rare limited-production aftermarket dual plane high-rise A-block intake manifold designed by foundry owner Javier Vasquez and engine builder Gary Pavlovich.
+A rare limited-production aftermarket dual plane high-rise A-block intake manifold designed by Foundry Works owner Javier Vasquez and A-bock aficionado Gary Pavlovich.
 Sold from approximately 2014-2019 when production ended when Javier and Gary left the project.
+The intake is no longer produced.

-- Strong HP & TQ gains over factory and the Weiand 7503 when equipped with the proper carburetor, cam, and other components.
+- Strong HP & TQ gains with good streetability over factory manifolds and the Weiand 7503 when equipped with the proper carburetor, cam, and other components.

-- Warning: Be extremely wary of anyone requesting money for supposedly pre-ordering this intake since as of 2023 the intake is not in production and no evidence exists it will ever be produced again.
-I have received multiple emails from different people since 2020 explaining that they paid over $500 USD for a supposed pre-order to collect enough orders/money to run a batch who then never received an intake or refund.
+- Warning: Be extremely wary of anyone requesting money for pre-ordering this intake since as of 2019 the intake is not in production and no corroborated evidence exists it will ever be produced again since the cost to produce a batch is so high compared to the very limited number of people willing to put down the cash.
+The original foundry contracted to produce the intakes left the project in 2019.
+I have received multiple emails from different people since 2020 explaining that they paid someone over $500 USD for a pre-order to collect enough money to run a batch who then never received an intake or refund within the promised time frame.
+Buyer beware.

 Justin’s Cross Ram Intake